Midtrans/advanced-faq-site/credit-card-fullpayment.md

 MidtransNew3ds.getCardToken(cardData, options);
 ```

 If all goes well, we will be able to get card `token_id` inside `onSuccess` callback function.
-It will be used as one of JSON parameter for `/charge` API call.
+It will be used as one of JSON parameter for `/charge` API request.

+Note: `token_id` will need to be passed from frontend to backend for next step, it can be done using AJAX via Javascript, or html form POST, etc. Merchant are free to implement.

 ## 2. Send Transaction Data to API Charge

-Charge API call should be done from Merchant's backend. **Server Key** (from your account's [Dashboard](https://account.midtrans.com)) will be needed to [authenticate the request](https://api-docs.midtrans.com/#http-s-header).
+Charge API request should be done from Merchant's backend. **Server Key** (from your account's [Dashboard](https://account.midtrans.com)) will be needed to [authenticate the request](https://api-docs.midtrans.com/#http-s-header).

 ### Charge API request
 This is example of `/charge` API request in Curl, please implement according to your backend language (you can also check our available [language libraries](http://docs.midtrans.com/en/welcome/pluginlibrary.html)).
 Input `token_id` retrieved previously.